thomverbeek/VIPER/README.md

 # Installation

-VIPER is only available as a Swift Package.
+> VIPER is only available as a Swift Package.

-## Xcode

-In your project or workspace, choose <code>File ▸ Swift Packages ▸ Add Package Dependency…</code> to add VIPER as a package dependency.

 ## Swift Package Manager